 Clean your Alarm regularly.
-Use a soft bristle brush or the brush attachment of your vacuum cleaner to remove dust and cobwebs from the side slots where the smoke/ heat enters.
+Use flat open end of your vacuum cleaner to remove dust and cobwebs from the side slots where the smoke enters.
 To clean the cover, wipe with a damp cloth and dry thoroughly.

 WARNING: Do not paint your Alarm.